-Return Fees can be applied when setting up the Return Policy.
+Return fees can be applied when setting up your return policy.

 ReturnGO supports several types of fees: